omec-project/up4/app/README.md

     $ make deps build check

 ## Setting up a test using CLI commands
+This is the first way to test the app, which does not include the P4Runtime server (aka the northbound service).

 Download dependencies.
 This only needs to be done once:

     $ make deps